davon24/sentinel/docs/README.sklearn.naive_bayes.syslog.mac.md

 An interesting observation;
 While training my model sets on syslog data,
 I have found that the naive_bayes BernoulliNB has less false-positives than MultinomialNB,
-which was a interesting to me since naive_bayes MultinomialNB is the ?common?/?popular? text classification algorithm.
+which is interesting to me since naive_bayes MultinomialNB is the ?common?/?popular? text classification algorithm.

 "How To Train Your Syslog_(model)" #https://en.wikipedia.org/wiki/How_to_Train_Your_Dragon_(film)